Written by Connie Lei

 Being one of the first architectural practices in Perth to host an art gallery, With_Architecture was also the first architectural practice in Australia to achieve carbon neutral accreditation.
 “With COP26 happening there is desperate calls for leadership in this field,” says Daniel, “as actors in the built environment it is our responsibility.
 It is understanding how we can make a difference and make improvements.”
 The studio not only translates carbon neutrality into its daily operations but also through the design process and outcomes of their projects as well.

 For Daniel, always having time for his clients, consultants, builders, colleagues and staff is paramount.
 He believes that the role of an architect has shifted away from the individual and is now about the collective and collaborative enterprise.
-“I know everyone who works here intimately and have put a lot of time and energy in building personal relationships,” he says, emphasizing the importance in developing these relationships as, ultimately, architecture is about the team.
+“I know everyone who works here intimately and have put a lot of time and energy in building personal relationships,” he says, emphasising the importance in developing these relationships as, ultimately, architecture is about the team.
 In terms of design, Daniel approaches it with a humble perspective, saying that “a project doesn’t need to be big to be interesting.”
 What creates an interesting and exciting project is when it can carry strong ideas and principles clearly and simplistically throughout all phases of a project.
 He explains that design thinking continues from concept to construction.
 “We see a project as a continuum.”

 With no shortage of meaningful projects, Daniel is specifically proud of a range of works spanning multiple scales and contexts, which include Byford Secondary College, The Valley of the Giants Treetop Walk, Curtin Hayman Theatre, modest additions to Kiara College, and the ephemeral installation for the 2019 Fremantle Biennale.
 He reflects upon these works as having strength in their conceptual approach, materials and execution.